GamerBike39/conciergeriePOO/README.md

 Il est nécessaire d'avoir Wamp,Xamp,Mamp,Laragon pour lancer ce projet.
 Ainsi qu'une base de donnée en SQL Le fichier index étant dans un dossier "public", il est impératif à la création de votre "localhost" d'indiquer le chemin où est situé projet > public > index.php

-> It is necessary to have Wamp, Xamp, Mamp, Laragon to launch this
+> It is necessary to have Wamp, Lamp, Mamp, Laragon to launch this
 > project.
 As well as a database in SQL The index file being in a
 > "public" folder, it is imperative when creating your "localhost" to
 > indicate the path where project > public > index.php is located